kovidgoyal/calibre/manual/gui.rst

 .. |csi| image:: images/connect_share.png
     :class: float-right-img

 |csi| The :guilabel:`Connect/Share` action allows you to manually connect to a device or folder on your computer.
-It also allows you to set up you calibre library for access via a web browser or email.
+It also allows you to set up your calibre library for access via a web browser or email.

     The :guilabel:`Connect/Share` action has four variations, accessed by doing a right-click on the button.